icinganalysis/icinganalysis.github.io/content/modified pressure probe.md

 ###_"A measure of the concentration of liquid water in a supercooled cloud is of considerable value in determining the severity of aircraft icing conditions"_

 #"A Simplified Instrument for Recording and Indicating Frequency and Intensity of Icing Conditions Encountered in Flight"
+[^1]

 ##Summary
 An instrument for automatically recording the occurrence of icing and liquid water content values is described.

 ##Key Points
 1. The instrument relied on the plugging of holes exposed to icing, which made a measurable pressure difference.
-2. The instrument was cyclically deice with electric heating.
+2. The instrument was cyclically deiced with electric heating.
 3. Data was recorded on film that was later processed.
-4. The instrument was used on numerous of flights.
+4. The instrument was used on numerous flights.

 ##Abstract